tfsaggregator/aggregator-cli/README.md

 [![Build status: master](https://dev.azure.com/TfsAggregator/Aggregator3/_apis/build/status/Aggregator3-CI?branchName=master)](https://dev.azure.com/TfsAggregator/Aggregator3/_build/latest?definitionId=16)

-This is the successor to renowed TFS Aggregator.
+This is the successor to renowned TFS Aggregator.
 The current Server Plugin version (2.x) will be maintained to support TFS.
-The Web Service flavor will be discontinued in favor of this new tool for two reasons:
+The Web Service flavour will be discontinued in favour of this new tool for two reasons:
 - deployment and configuration of Web Service was too complex for most users;
 - both the Plugin and the Service rely heavily on TFS Object Model which is [deprecated](https://docs.microsoft.com/en-us/azure/devops/integrate/concepts/wit-client-om-deprecation).